darktable-org/dtdocs/content/darkroom/organization/manage-module-layouts.md

 : Remove the current preset (user-defined presets only).

 duplicate
 : Duplicate the current preset with a new name.
-The above screenshot shows a new preset named "user defined", which has been created by duplicating the "modules: default" preset.
+The above example shows a new preset named "user defined", which has been created by duplicating the "modules: default" preset.

 rename
 : Rename the current preset (user-defined presets only).
 Right-click to bring up a menu that can be used to copy, paste, select all, delete or insert an emoji).

 new
-: Create a new preset with a minimal list of modules.
+: Create a new preset containing a minimal list of modules.

 show search line
 : Choose whether to display the search bar below the module group icons

 show quick access panel
 : Choose whether to display the quick access panel.
-If checked, a new entry will appear in the bottom-right panel to allow you to add/remove widgets.
+If checked, a new entry will appear in the bottom panel to allow you to add or remove widgets.

 auto-apply this preset
 : Module group presets can be automatically applied based on the type of image being worked on.
 The check box indicates whether this preset currently has any auto-apply rules.
 Click on the gear icon to amend the auto-apply settings.
 See [presets](../processing-modules/presets.md) for details.